 To use a Step Runner for specific Steps:

-1. Go to Integrations > Step Runner and select the desired Runner.
+Navigate to the Step Runner: Go to the Step Runner page and select the desired Runner.

-2. Click the More Options menu to choose Regenerate install command.
+Regenerate the Command: Click the More Options menu and select Regenerate install command.

-3. Select the deployment platform: Docker or Kubernetes.
+Specify the Deployment Type: Select Docker or Kubernetes.

-4. Copy the new install command and execute it within 24 hours.
+Execute the Command: Copy the new install command and execute it in a host within 24 hours.

 Monitor Step Runner Health